The Mississippi River Has Been Flooding For 41 Days Now

 The upper Mississippi was inundated with massive amounts of rain earlier this week, exacerbating the already high river level.
 "The state of Iowa has received more precipitation in the last 12 months than any recorded period in 124 years of data," Bob Gallagher, the mayor of the upriver town of Bettendorf, told reporters Friday.
 "When you get as much rain as we have this year there's just no way to avoid this situation."

 Some Davenport businesses are having a hard time, even if they aren't flooded, reports Benjamin Payne of member station WVIK.
 "It's slowed things down.
-The detours have made it more difficult to get downtown," Tiffany Cannon, who has kept her bakery open, tells Payne.
+The detours have made it more difficult to get downtown," Tiphanie Cannon, who has kept her bakery open, tells Payne.
 "So I've had customers call me and say, 'We have trucks; we have sandbags.
 Tell me what you need.' "

 According to WVIK, residents and businesses in the flooded area had received warnings about the possibility that the temporary wall could fail, "but still had little time, only about one hour, to protect their buildings and evacuate."

-Note: A previous version of this story incorrectly said a major league baseball stadium in Davenport, Iowa, is surrounded by water.
-It's actually a minor league team's stadium.
-Also, a previous version misspelled Tiphanie Cannon's name as Tiffany.